vjammi/go-learn/go-tour/tour-of-go.md

 ## A Tour of Go

 ### Basics
-1. Declaring variables, calling functions, and all the things you need to know before moving to the next lessons.
+1. Declaring variables, calling functions
 2. Packages, variables, and functions.
-3. Flow control statements: for, if, else, switch and defer - Learn how to control the flow of your code with conditionals, loops, switches and defers.
+3. Flow control statements: for, if, else, switch and defer - how to control the flow of code with conditionals, loops, switches and defers.
 4. More types: structs, slices, and maps - Learn how to define types based on existing ones: this lesson covers structs, arrays, slices, and maps.

 ### Methods and interfaces
-Learn how to define methods on types, how to declare interfaces, and how to put everything together.
+Define methods on types, declare interfaces
 1. Methods and interfaces.
-This lesson covers methods and interfaces, the constructs that define objects and their behavior.
+This covers methods and interfaces, constructs that define objects and their behavior.

 ### Generics
-Learn how to use type parameters in Go functions and structs.
+Using type parameters in Go functions and structs.
 1. Generics - Go supports generic programming using type parameters.
-This lesson shows some examples for employing generics in your code.
+Shows some examples for employing generics in your code.

 ### GO Installation
 Installation